Why is it called Zero Day?

-A zero-day exploit is an unknown security vulnerability or software flaw that attackers specifically target with malicious code.
-This flaw or hole, called a zero-day vulnerability, can go unnoticed for years.
+A zero-day exploit is an unknown security vulnerability or software flaw that a threat actor can target with malicious code.
+This security hole or flaw, can also be referred to as a zero-day vulnerability.

 Detecting and Defending Against Zero-day Attacks

 To effectively detect and mitigate zero-day attacks, a coordinated defense is needed — one that includes both prevention technology and a thorough response plan in the event of an attack.
 Organizations can prepare for these stealthy and damaging events by deploying a complete endpoint security solution that combines technologies including next-gen antivirus (NGAV), endpoint detection and response (EDR) and threat intelligence.